eneidler/genetic_algorithm/README.md

     *   Roulette Wheel Selection
 *   **Callbacks:** A mechanism to monitor the algorithm's progress by setting a fitness callback function.
 *   **Working Example:** The main.go file contains a working example for finding a target phrase based on a random input.
     * The configuration can be tweaked to improve fitness.
-The current example averages around 99.5% using the following config:
+The current example averages 100% fitness in ~4500 generations using the following config:
       * config := ga.DefaultConfig()
       * config.PopulationSize = 400
-      * config.MutationRate = 0.03
+      * config.MutationRate = 0.09
-      * config.CrossoverRate = 0.9
+      * config.CrossoverRate = 0.6
       * config.Generations = 10000
+      * config.EarlyStopping = true
+      * config.EliteCount = 5

 ## Future Work